MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     _The new storage account_

 1. The storage account currently has no containers.
 Before you create a blob, you must create a container to store it in.
-Containers can be created through the Azure Preview Portal, but blobs cannot.
-Therefore, you'll put away the portal for now and turn to the go-to tool for accomplishing tasks that the portal cannot: the Azure Cross-Platform Command-Line Interface.
+Currently, neither containers nor blobs can be created using the Azure Preview Portal.
+Therefore, you'll turn to the go-to tool for performing tasks that the portal cannot: the Azure Cross-Platform Command-Line Interface.

     ![The empty storage account](images/pp-no-containers.png)